Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Conclusion

 \section{Conclusion}

 This paper presented novel methods to retrieve source signals from the nearly degenerate mixtures.
 The motivation comes from NMR spectroscopy of chemical compounds with similar diffusion rates.
 Inspired by the NMR structure of these chemicals, we propose a viable source condition which requires dominant interval(s) from each source signal over the others.
 This condition is well suited for many real-life signals.
-Besides, the nearly degenerate mixtures are assumed to be generated from the following two types of mixing processes: 1) all the columns of the mixing matrix are parallel; 2) One column of the mixing matrix is the nonnegative linear combination of others.
+Besides, the nearly degenerate mixtures are assumed to be generated from the following mixing process: either all the columns of the mixing matrix are parallel or one column is a nonnegative linear combinations of others.
 We first use data clustering to identify the mixing matrix, then we develop two approaches to improve source signals' recovery.
 The first approach minimizes a constrained quadratic program for a better mixing matrix, while the second method seeks the sparsest solution for each column of the source matrix by solving an $\ell_1$ optimization.
+If no(or very limited) information on the source signals are available, two NMF variants are proposed by adding regularization terms to enforce the degeneracy of the columns, hence a desired solution can be obtained.
 Numerical results on NMR spectra data show satisfactory performance of our method and offer promise towards understanding and detecting complex chemical spectra.
 Though the methods are motivated by the NMR spectroscopy, the underlying ideas may be generalized to different data sets in other applications.
+For future work, we plan to investigate a mixture data separation problem where the mixing matrix has the following form

+Here $g$ is a controllable parameter, and $g_i's$ are linearly dependent.
+Hence the entries of each column have nonlinear relations.
+We plan to study how to impose constraints to guide the NMF solution revealing the nonlinearity among the entries.